chrisliatas/dsnd-recommendations-with-IBM/README.md

 Looking at the training dataset results we observe that accuracy is extremely high (above 99%) even for a few latent features.
 This points to a known problem with matrix factorization with SVD, usually mentioned as overfitting.
 This becomes even worse for high numbers of latent features.
 For `k = 10` latent features there are `Ik + Uk` (`I` for items, `U` for users) parameters to estimate, i.e. `1051*10 + 5148*10 = 61990`.
 These need to be estimated from the `40000` training examples which are much less.
 To avoid this in practice regularization is used with gradient descent technique.

+### TL;DR

+Accuracy might not be the right metric to use for our case as more than 99% of the entries in the `user_item` matrix are zeros.
+This is what makes the model show such a high accuracy score, but of low practical value as it mainly predicts zeros.

 Nevertheless, given the circumstances, to determine if the recommendations we make with any of the above recommendation systems are an improvement to how users currently find articles, we could propose an experiment.
 This could be in the form of an A/B/C test with a control group and two experimental groups representing the rank-based recommendations and SVD-based recommendations.
 We could ask users to provide feedback on the recommended articles in the form of like/dislike.
 We could also measure the total number of article interactions for each user and the ranking of articles for each group.
 Sampling would also require consideration and planning for the number of total samples required and the proportions among the three groups.

 ## Environment